sturnberg/OCS-Docs/Content_Portal/Documentation/DataIngress/OMF_Ingress_Subscriptions.md

 A Subscription object.
 The ``Id`` property should not be specified, since it will be automatically generated during creation.

 ### Returns
-The Subscription object that was created.
+The subscription object that was created.

-## `Update Subscription`
+## `Update subscription`
-Update an existing Subscription.
+Update an existing subscription.
 Only the name and description may be updated.

 ### Request
 ``PUT api/v1/tenants/{tenantId}/namespaces/{namespaceId}/subscriptions/{subscriptionId}``